Matrix

 This configuration will:

 - Listen for “!testword” in the room “#someothertest:matrix.org” (and only) there.
-If such a message is encountered, it will answer with “It looks like you wrote !testword” into the “#hasstest:matrix.org” channel.
+If such a message is encountered, it will answer with “It looks like you wrote !testword” into the “#hasstest:matrix.org” channel and also place a ✅ reaction on the original message.

 - Listen in both rooms for any message matching “My name is